 The Principal Investigator (PI) and Corporate Official (CO) indicated on the Proposal Cover Sheet (Volume 1) will be notified by email regarding proposal selection or non-selection.
 The SBC will receive a notification for each proposal submitted.
 Please read each notification carefully and note the proposal number referenced.
 If changes occur to the company mail or email address(es) or points of contact after proposal submission, the information must be provided to the AF at usaf.team@afsbirsttr.us.
-The message shall include the subject line, "X21.1 Address Change".
+The message shall include the subject line, "X21.2 Address Change".

-Feedback requests will be accommodated for offerors with proposals determined "Not Selectable" ONLY.
-Requests shall be submitted in writing within 30 calendar days after non-selection notification receipt.
-Written feedback requests shall be submitted via AFRL.SBIR.STTR_FeedbackRequests@us.af.mil.
-Requests for feedback shall include the company name and the telephone number/e-mail address for a specific point of contact, as well as an alternate.
-Additionally, the request shall include the proposal number(s).

-If the preceding information is not included in the request, it will not be fulfilled.
-Feedback requests received more than 30 calendar days after non-selection notification receipt will be fulfilled at the Contracting Officers' discretion.
+Feedback requests will be accommodated for D2P2 offerors with proposals determined "Not Selectable" ONLY.
+Feedback will not be provided for Phase I proposals determined "Not Selectable" nor for D2P2 proposals determined "Selectable - Not Funded".
+Feedback requests shall be submitted in writing within 30 calendar days after non-selection notification receipt.
+Instructions to request feedback will be included in the post-selection notification.
+Feedback requests received more than 30 calendar days after non-selection notification receipt will not be fulfilled.
 Unsuccessful offerors are entitled to no more than one feedback response for each proposal.
-The Contracting Officer may also delay feedback dissemination until all awards resulting from the solicitation are finalized.

 Release of Proposal Review Information.
 After final award decisions have been announced, the peer review of the applicant's proposal may be provided to the offeror.
 The identity of the reviewer shall not be disclosed.
 Requests may be sent to the address above.
 The same information required for feedback requests shall be required for release of proposal review information.
-If not included in the request, it will not be fulfilled.
+Requests shall include the company name, solicitation number, proposal number, and contact information, including name, title, email address, and phone number, for primary and alternate company representatives.
+Requests not including this information will be not be fulfilled.

 It is anticipated all proposal reviews will be complete, selection decisions made, and notification letters sent within approximately 90 calendar days of solicitation close.
-Please refrain from contacting the AF SBIR/STTR Center of Excellence for proposal status before that time.
+Please refrain from contacting the CSO Contracting Officer for proposal status before that time.